-173 In the absence of evaluation results for Direct Install Fixtures specifically, this is made consistent with the Direct Install CFL measure which is based upon review of the PY2 and PY3 ComEd Direct Install program surveys.
+163 In the absence of evaluation results for Direct Install Fixtures specifically, this is made consistent with the Direct Install CFL measure which is based upon review of the PY2 and PY3 ComEd Direct Install program surveys.

-Leakage = Adjustment to account for the percentage of program bulbs that move out (and in if deemed appropriate174) of the Utility Jurisdiction.
+Leakage = Adjustment to account for the percentage of program bulbs that move out (and in if deemed appropriate164) of the Utility Jurisdiction.

-or use deemed assumptions below 175:
+ComEd: 1.05%

+Ameren: 6.55%

+All other programs = 0

 Hours = Average hours of use per year

-=2475 (6.78 hrs per day)176
+=2475 (6.78 hrs per day) 166